YunoHost-Apps/roundcube_ynh/README.md

 *This is a work-in-progress package review to update Roundcube to 1.1.x and make use of new YunoHost facilities - e.g. helpers - coming with 2.3.x.*

-Roundcube is a browser-based multilingual IMAP client with an application-like user interface.
+[Roundcube](https://roundcube.net/) is a browser-based multilingual IMAP client with an application-like user interface.

+**Shipped version:** 1.1.5

 ## Installation